NatachaGrim/Application-CLIP/README.md

 **PLEASE NOTE**: the integration of a fine-tuning process is under development.

+**WARNING**: the application can no longer be installed on the latest versions of Mac due to package conflicts.

 This application uses a CLIP (*Contrastive Language-Image Pre-training*) model to process images and query them in natural language, all *via* a web interface.

 - [Download the application](https://github.com/NatachaGrim/Application-CLIP/tree/main?tab=readme-ov-file#download-the-application)